Santa Paws Bash/Good Shepherd, Eureka Spr, AR 12-9; NatureWorks Tulsa Feb.2024

-So, exactly how does a clay sculpture become a bronze sculpture?
-Each time you visit a museum, a studio, or a gallery, knowing the answer to this question will enrich your art experience.
-That is precisely why I have included this explanation.
-I have attempted to distill the ancient and complicated process into five steps which explain each part of the Lost Wax Casting process.
+So, how does a clay sculpture become a bronze sculpture?
+Each time you visit a museum, a studio, or a gallery, knowing the steps in the process will enrich your art experience.
+With this explanation, I have attempted to bring the ancient and complicated process into five steps which explain each part of the Lost Wax Casting process.
 No wonder bronze statues are costly.
-It is not only the talents and time of the artist, but this casting process itself is very time consuming and requires skilled artisans.
+It is not only the talents and time of the artist, but this casting process itself is very time consuming and requires skilled artisans through each step of the process.
 Enjoy!

 THE ANCIENT LOST WAX PROCESS